 Full name, title and country of origin?

-Inkeri Tanhua, M.Soc.Sc. and M.Sc.
-(Econ.), Gender equality and diversity specialist, Finland
+Inkeri Tanhua, Master of Social Science and Master of Science in Economics, Gender equality and diversity specialist, Finland

 What programme did you study?